Law of Return: History

 Follow-up legislation on immigration matters was contained in the Nationality Law of 1952.

 Originally, the rights under the Law of Return applied only to Jews.
-However, due to an inability on the lawmakers to agree on a definition of who is a Jew, the Law did not define the term, relying instead on the issue to resolve itself over time.
+However, due to an inability on the lawmakers to agree on a definition of "who is a Jew", the Law did not define the term, relying instead on the issue to resolve itself over time.
 As a result, the Law relied in effect on the traditional halakhic definition.
 But, the absence of a definition of who is a Jew, for the purpose of the Law, resulted in divergent views of the various streams of Judaism competing for recognition.

 Those who immigrate to Israel under the Law of Return are immediately entitled to citizenship in Israel.
 However, differences of opinion have arisen as to whether a person who claims citizenship under the Law of Return should be automatically registered as "Jewish" for census purposes.
-According to the halakhic definition, a person is Jewish if his or her mother is Jewish, or if he or she converts to Judaism.
+According to the halakhic definition, a person is Jewish if their mother is Jewish, or if they convert to Judaism.
 Orthodox Jews do not recognize conversions performed by Reform or Conservative Judaism.
 However, the Law provides that any Jew regardless of affiliation may migrate to Israel and claim citizenship.